SaasGuru Logo

 Stage 5: Validate the Data

-Once the Before Triggers have been executed, Salesforce will execute all the system and custom validations.
+Once the Before Triggers have been executed, Salesforce system validation mechanisms execute all the system and custom validations.

 Stage 6: Duplicate Rules